timlovescoding/neutral_network/README.md

 Gradient descent optimization techniques such as RMSprop takes away the need to tune learning rate by incorporating it in its algorithm.
 The heuristics for auto-tuning the learning rate is such that when it is heading near the minima, it will decrease the learning rate to prevent overshoots.
 Further read about optimization techniques, [here](https://blog.paperspace.com/intro-to-optimization-momentum-rmsprop-adam/).

-## Backpropogation (How are the gradients computed?)
+## Backpropogation (How are the derivatives/gradients computed?)

+The goal of backpropagation is to compute the partial derivatives ∂L/∂w and ∂L/∂b of the loss function (L) with respect to any weight w or bias b **throughout the entire network**.
+Read about partial derivatives over at [wikipedia](https://en.wikipedia.org/wiki/Partial_derivative) if you are not familiar.

-If you are using a deep learning frameworks such as TensorFlor and PyTorch, the gradients of the loss function with respect to the weight and bias parameters is computed via a symbolic solver.
+If you are using a deep learning frameworks such as TensorFlor and PyTorch, all of the partial derivatives of the loss function with respect to the weight and bias parameters  is computed via a symbolic solver.
 This means that you will not need to derive the equations yourself, all you have to do is to set up the loss function and the framework libraries does the rest.

-With that being said, an understanding for the derivation of gradients is very interesting to learn and gives you an appreciation for calculus.
+With that being said, an understanding for the derivation is very interesting to learn and gives you an appreciation for calculus.

+From the loss equation, we can see that L is a function of ground truth (y) and output node (A), L(y,A).
+A is the function of Z and Z is a function of W and b as: A = f(Z) = f(Wx+b).
+Thus, there are 4 main partial derivatives to find namely ∂L/∂w,∂L/∂b,∂L/∂A and ∂L/∂Z. The partial derivatives involved are the parameters in the loss function with respect to each parameter indivually.
+In code implementation, we use the cross-entropy loss function, L = - y log (A)  -  (1-y) log (1-y_hat).

-Following the implementation of the code, the loss function used for the output node in this case was a Sigmoid Function.
-To find the gradients, we will be using chain rule (learn the basic [here](https://www.khanacademy.org/math/ap-calculus-ab/ab-differentiation-2-new/ab-3-1a/v/chain-rule-introduction) if you are not familiar with chain rule).
-We can utilise chain rule to figure out the derivatives of every single weights and biases throughout the entire network by backtracking all of the connecting nodes that has contributed to the value of the output node.
+We will be using chain rule (learn the basic [here](https://www.khanacademy.org/math/ap-calculus-ab/ab-differentiation-2-new/ab-3-1a/v/chain-rule-introduction) if you are not familiar with chain rule) to figure out the partial derivatives **throughout the entire network** by backtracking all of the parameters in the connecting nodes that has contributed to the loss function (L) starting with the final output node value (A).
+Note that it is throughout the entire network as every connecting nodes has its own parameters.

+--insert latex code

 **Fantastic videos to learn about backpropagation, [1](https://www.youtube.com/watch?v=Ilg3gGewQ5U) and [2](https://www.youtube.com/watch?v=tIeHLnjs5U8).**